bencheee/BlackJack/README.md

 <a name="start"></a>
 #### 4.1.1 Start Screen

-First thing shown on the site is 'Start screen' with three buttons to select from: 'Start new game', 'Options' and 'Rules'.
-By selecting 'Start new game' as expected new game of BlackJack will start.
-By selecting 'Options' button player will have two options to enable / disable.
-This will control whether these options will be available in the game, as some player may prefer never to use them.
+First thing shown on the site is 'Start screen' with three buttons to select from: 'New game', 'Options' and 'Rules'.
+By selecting 'New game' as expected new game of BlackJack will start.
+By selecting 'Options' button player will have be able to choose from 'Conservative' and 'Aggressive' modes.
+This will control the way dealer will make decisions during the round.
 Lastly, 'Rules' button will display basic rules of the game in a box with arrow buttons and 'close' button for easier navigation.

 <a name="nav"></a>
 #### 4.1.2 Navigation

-##### End game
+##### Cash-out

-This option will prompt a modal with a simple yes/no choice whether player wants to end current game session or not.
-If 'yes' is selected this will reload the page and bring player to Start screen.
+This option will prompt a pop up message with a simple yes/no choice whether player wants to end current game session or not.
+If 'yes' is selected this will inform the player of the final score and reload the page, bringing the player to main menu.

-##### Rules
+##### Help

-This option will show the same rules as the button on Start screen.
-Rules box is interactive and allows the player to easily navigate through all rules by selecting on of the arrows.
+This option will show the same rules window as the button in the main menu.
+Rules window is interactive and allows the player to easily navigate through all rules by selecting on of the arrows.
 Every rule has it's title and text explaining the rule.

 <a name="main"></a>
 #### 4.1.3 Main game area